usnavy/Navy-Design-Guide/motion.md

 Transitions are coordinated sequences of motion that maintains user focus as the interface adapts.

-#### Sequences

-Sequences refers to the order in which different parts of things appear, start moving, and stop moving.

-A good sequence makes it easy to understand what has changed about a screen, if any elements were added or removed, and what’s important to know about the next interaction.

 For Example:

 <a class="hvr-underline-from-left">Motion Example 1</a>